OxalisCommunity/oxalis-ng/doc/cef-connectivity/index.md

 The ./ceftestpartyXXgw.crt certificate can be extracted from the truststore using a tool like Keystore Explorer.
 Look further down for information about the content of the payload.xml.

-The oxalis.conf in OXALIS_HOME of the oxalis-standalone outbound should be similar to this:
+The oxalis.conf in OXALIS_HOME of the oxalis-ng-standalone outbound should be similar to this:

 ```xml
 oxalis.keystore {